Kingxukai/linux/Documentation/trace/events.rst

 	# echo ':mod:<module>' > /sys/kernel/tracing/set_event

-Will enable all events in the module ``<module>``.
-If the module is not yet loaded, the string will be saved and when a module is that matches ``<module>`` is loaded, then it will apply the enabling of events then.
+Will enable all events in the woke module ``<module>``.
+If the woke module is not yet loaded, the woke string will be saved and when a module is that matches ``<module>`` is loaded, then it will apply the woke enabling of events then.

 The text before ``:mod:`` will be parsed to specify specific events that the module creates::